chasewnelson/trevolver/README.md

 When using this software, please refer to and cite:

->Nelson CW, Fu Y, Li W-H. Trevolver: simulating non-reversible DNA sequence evolution in trinucleotide context on a bifurcating tree.
-Submitted to *Bioinformatics*. bioRxiv doi: <a target="_blank" rel="noopener noreferrer" href="https://www.biorxiv.org/content/10.1101/672717v1">https://doi.org/10.1101/672717</a>
+>Nelson CW, Fu Y, Li W-H. Trevolver: simulating non-reversible DNA sequence evolution in trinucleotide context on a bifurcating tree. bioRxiv doi: <a target="_blank" rel="noopener noreferrer" href="https://www.biorxiv.org/content/10.1101/672717v1">https://doi.org/10.1101/672717</a>

 and this page: